ushanovsn/golanglogger/README.md

 ## Use logger:
 Logger created as goroutine and will works in async mode.
 Messages for log are transmitted through the channel with no zero buffer size.

-File day size control works in another goroutine and check the time for period 10 sec.
+File day size control works in another goroutine and check the time for period 60 sec (and check is performed in base logger when recording message every new day).
 It not enough accurate variant, but low count of file accesses (to prevent old logs from getting into the file, a time check is used for each writing).
 A new file will be created after the specified duration at about 00:00.